Skip to content

 Net Promoter Score

-The higher your NPS, the stronger your customer experience and brand advocacy.
-This is usually good news for organic growth through word-of-mouth marketing.
+The higher your NPS, the more positive your customer experience is and your potential for brand advocacy is increased.
+This is good news for organic growth through word-of-mouth marketing.

 Brand Loyalty

-Measuring brand consideration metrics like loyalty matters because the data reveals how much work you might have to do to get customers to keep buying from you.
+Measuring brand consideration metrics like loyalty reveals how much work you might have to do to get customers to keep buying from you.
 Loyal customers are those who consistently choose your brand over another option.

 Typically, loyal customers are less price-sensitive and will provide consistent revenue.
 They’re also more likely to advocate for your brand and share it with others, which can help you drive more organic growth.